d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

     return self.get_tensorloader([self.features, self.labels], train, i)
 ```

-The model to train is simple: just linear regression.
+In this example our model will be a standard linear regression.

 ```{.python .input}
 %%tab all